Arjan Veurink

-Arjan Veurink, (born 23 September 1986) is a Dutch football coach who serves as the assistant coach of the England women's national team.
+Arjan Veurink, (born 23 September 1986) is a Dutch football coach who serves as the Manager of the Netherlands women's national team.
 He previously served as the head coach of FC Twente women and assistant coach of the Netherlands women's national football team.

 Career

 FC Twente Women

 In 2012, he was appointed as the head coach of FC Twente women at the age of 25.
 He served as the head coach until 2016.
 During his four-year tenure, he led the team to four titles, as well as the KNVB Cup and qualification for the UEFA Women's Champions League.
 He led them past the round of 32 in 2013–14, 2014–15 and 2015–16.

 Netherlands Women (assistant)

 In 2017, he began serving as the assistant coach of the Netherlands women's national football team under Sarina Wiegman.
 The duo led the Netherlands to the European title in the same year and reached the final of the 2019 FIFA Women's World Cup.